DarkSword26/Sword-App/README.md

 ## Step 1 — Install Darksword

-1. Download the zJailbreak profile
+1. Download the zJailbreak App (https://install.zjailbreak.store/download/pro/)
 2. Open the **Settings** app and install the profile
 3. Launch the zJailbreak store
 4. Search for **Darksword**